Lucy Spraggan Was Ambushed, Beaten And Attacked By Two Women

 Lucy Spraggan was ambushed and got beaten and attacked by two women after a gig in Brighton.
 Lucy posted the aftermath of the incident on Instagram and was seen holding clumps of her own hair as well as deep scratches and bruises on her face.
-Lucy Spraggan was ambushed together with her wife, Georgina Cordon on Thursday morning by two identified women.
+Lucy Spraggan was ambushed together with her wife, Georgina Cordon, on Thursday morning by two identified women.

 That looks horrible!
 Who would even dare do that?